 What follows is that of what used to be included on my Welcome page, initially penned on 12-12 -12—the inception of my website.
 It dawned upon me not long ago, that perhaps those who are seeking to discern the gist of my web site are not always ready to delve into the deeper discussion of the Christian and modern day, geographical Israel, and what the Bible has to say about such.
-I’ve therefore repositioned such to this page, that the reader may better focus upon this pointed topic, retaining my Welcome page as just that—a Welcome.
+I’ve therefore repositioned such to this page, that the reader may better focus upon this pointed topic when ready, while retaining my Welcome page as just that—a Welcome.

 As I continue, please bear in mind the central mission of this website, as stated on the Welcome page: repentance—personal repentance and national repentance—most specifically aimed at what remains of the founding fabric of the United States.